 Whoever coined the adage, “it runs in the family,” never met the four of us.
-Sure, we share DNA, but when it comes to interests, my husband, Tom, our two kids and myself are never on the same page.
+Sure, we share a name, but when it comes to interests, my husband, Tom, our two kids, and I are never on the same page.
 We’re lucky to even be in the same book!
 So, when it comes to family vacations, it’s a delicate dance to keep everyone engaged.
 Recently, however, I discovered a destination where everyone shared the same level of enthusiasm.
 No family member left behind!
 And the best part?
 It was effortless.
 The magic zip code belonged to Lake Charles, LA.

 Where our senses ran wild

 “I thought this was a museum,” Tom said.
 The sign said we were in The Children’s Museum, but our senses were telling us otherwise.
 This was more like a multi-level playhouse meets toy store meets elementary school classroom.
 10-year-old Jenna and her eight-year-old brother, Gage, were wearing faces normally reserved for Christmas morning.

 “Let’s check out the bay-you,” Gage said, ready to climb into the rowboat and claim his spot as captain.
 Boats are this boy’s trucks.
 “It’s BYE-YOU,” Jenna corrected him.
 She was also anxious to explore the museum’s Louisiana-themed areas.
 In addition to the bayou—complete with a shrimping boat area and a simulator so kids could see themselves fishing—there was a wetlands area where I caught Tom reading up on birds—his present favorite pastime.